scriptituk/xfade-easing/README.md

     -K keep temporary files if temporary directory is not /tmp
 Notes:
     1. point the shebang path to a bash4 location (defaults to MacPorts install)
-    2. this script requires Bash 4 (2009), ffmpeg, gawk, gsed, seq, also gnuplot for plots
+    2. this script requires Bash 4 (2009), ffmpeg, ffprobe, gawk, gsed, seq also gnuplot for plots, gifsicle for transparent animated gifs
     3. use ffmpeg option -filter_complex_threads 1 (slower!) because xfade expression vars used by st() & ld() are shared across slices, therefore not thread-safe (the custom ffmpeg build works without -filter_complex_threads 1)